-The construction phase of the Spine Remodelling Project has now started.
+The construction phase of the Spine Remodelling Project is well underway and is due to complete in Spring 2018.
 The scope of the project spans from the Great Hall down to the George Fox building.
-The construction works will be phased over an 18 month period.

 Aims of the Project

 The Spine Remodelling project aims to rejuvenate what is arguably one of the most used ‘rooms’ on the Lancaster University campus.
 Although it is currently used as a route for many people to get from one end of the campus to the other, the vision is for something much more.

 Rick Mather Architects’ design acknowledges the pioneering model that Lancaster had provided for the University campus in the 1960s and 1970s, but focusses on the demands and future needs of a modern University in an approach which considers the campus as a whole.